-An attacker may perform physical probing of the TOE in order (i) to disclose user data while stored in protected memory areas, (ii) to disclose/reconstruct the user data while processed or (iii) to disclose other critical information about the operation of the TOE to enable attacks disclosing or manipulating the user data of the Composite TOE or the Security IC Embedded Software.
+An attacker may perform physical probing of the TOE in order (i) to disclose User Data, (ii) to disclose/reconstruct the Security IC Embedded Software or (iii) to disclose other critical information about the operation of the TOE to enable attacks disclosing or manipulating the User Data or the Security IC Embedded Software.

-- 71 Physical probing requires direct interaction with the Security IC internals (Numbers 5 and 6 in Figure 5).
+- 82 Physical probing requires direct interaction with the Security IC internals (Numbers 5 and 6 in Figure 5).
 Techniques commonly employed in IC failure analysis and IC reverse engineering efforts may be used.
 Before that hardware security mechanisms and layout characteristics need to be identified (Number 3 in Figure 5).
-Determination of software design including treatment of user data of the Composite TOE may also be a pre-requisite. - 72 This pertains to "measurements" using galvanic contacts or any type of charge interaction whereas manipulations are considered under the threat "Physical Manipulation (T.Phys-Manipulation)".
-The threats "Inherent Information Leakage (T.Leak-Inherent)" and "Forced Information Leakage (T.Leak-Forced)" may use physical probing but require complex signal processing in addition. - 73 The TOE shall avert the threat "Malfunction due to Environmental Stress (T.Malfunction)" as specified below.

-T.Malfunction Malfunction due to Environmental Stress
+Determination of software design including treatment of User Data may also be a pre-requisite. - 83 This pertains to "measurements" using galvanic contacts or any type of charge interaction whereas manipulations are considered under the threat "Physical Manipulation (T.Phys-Manipulation)".
+The threats "Inherent Information Leakage (T.Leak-Inherent)" and "Forced Information Leakage (T.Leak-Forced)" may use physical probing but require complex signal processing in addition. - 84 The TOE shall avert the threat "Malfunction due to Environmental Stress (T.Malfunction)" as specified below. - T.Malfunction Malfunction due to Environmental Stress

-An attacker may cause a malfunction of TSF or of the Security IC Embedded Software by applying environmental stress in order to (i) modify security services of the TOE or (ii) modify functions of the Security IC Embedded Software (iii) deactivate or affect security mechanisms of the TOE to enable attacks disclosing or manipulating the user data of the Composite TOE or the Security IC Embedded Software.
+An attacker may cause a malfunction of TSF or of the Security IC Embedded Software by applying environmental stress in order to (i) modify security services of the TOE or (ii) modify functions of the Security IC Embedded Software (iii) deactivate or affect security mechanisms of the TOE to enable attacks disclosing or manipulating the User Data or the Security IC Embedded Software.
 This may be achieved by operating the Security IC outside the normal operating conditions (Numbers 1, 2 and 9 in Figure 5).

-- 74 The modification of security services of the TOE may e.g. affect the quality of random numbers provided by the random number generator up to undetected deactivation when the random number generator does not produce random numbers and the Security IC Embedded Software gets constant values.
+- 85 The modification of security services of the TOE may e.g. affect the quality of random numbers provided by the random number generator up to undetected deactivation when the random number generator does not produce random numbers and the Security IC Embedded Software gets constant values.
 In another case errors are introduced in executing the Security IC Embedded Software.
-To exploit this an attacker needs information about the functional operation, e.g. to introduce a temporary failure within a register used by the Security IC Embedded Software with light or a power glitch. - 75 The TOE shall avert the threat "Physical Manipulation (T.Phys-Manipulation)" as specified below.

-T.Phys-Manipulation Physical Manipulation
+To exploit an attacker needs information about the functional operation, e.g. to introduce a temporary failure within a register used by the Security IC Embedded Software with light or a power glitch. - 86 The TOE shall avert the threat "Physical Manipulation (T.Phys-Manipulation)" as specified below. - T.Phys-Manipulation Physical Manipulation

-An attacker may physically modify the Security IC in order to (i) modify user data of the Composite TOE, (ii) modify the Security IC Embedded Software, (iii) modify or deactivate security services of the TOE, or (iv) modify security mechanisms of the TOE to enable attacks disclosing or manipulating the user data of the Composite TOE or the Security IC Embedded Software.
+An attacker may physically modify the Security IC in order to (i) modify User Data, (ii) modify the Security IC Embedded Software, (iii) modify or deactivate security services of the TOE, or (iv) modify security mechanisms of the TOE to enable attacks disclosing or manipulating the User Data or the Security IC Embedded Software.

-76 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
+- 87 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
 The modification may result in the deactivation of a security feature.
 Before that hardware security mechanisms and layout characteristics need to be identified.
-Determination of software design including treatment of user data of the Composite TOE may also be a pre-requisite.
-Changes of circuitry or data can be permanent or temporary.
+Determination of software design including treatment of User Data may also be a pre-requisite.
+Changes of circuitry or data can be permanent or temporary. - 88 In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5).

-- 77 In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5). - 78 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below:
+- 89 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below: - T.Leak-Forced Forced Information Leakage

-T.Leak-Forced

-d Forced Information Leakage